JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

      * detect and solve the problems found in the computer
      * Storage and recovery of data about changes on data items by different transactions.
      * Warnings from the system logo can be used to predict system problems
+- Log parsing in Linux
+    * Location of log files in common Linux System(/var/log)
+    * We are interested in /var/log/messages.
+    * messages log file contain general system messages.
+    * syslog/rsyslog generally routed all general system messages to log file or the logs which are not configured to be routed to any log file.
 #### 3. Types of records in a system log includes
 * IMS in put message
 * Condensed command type of record